pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_BPF_BAT.md

 **Schema Version:** 0.0.29

 **Description:** Get a dictionary of the BPF_BAT and areas for a given zone.
-- The function looks at the space lighting type to guess a building area type for a BuildingSegment whose bpf_building_area_type has not been specified AND lighting_building_area_type is NONE
+- The function looks at the space lighting type to guess a building area type for a BuildingSegment whose lighting_building_area_type is NONE.
+The schema note suggests that lighting building area type always be populated - even when the space-by-space lighting method is used.
+This function ideally would not be used but is included as a backup.

 **Inputs:**
 - **B-RMD**: The baseline ruleset model instance